 Read it here.

-Teachers CAN plans to tap into young teachers’ motivation to enable children to reach their full potential, and become a network led by young, transformative teachers.
+Teachers CAN taps into young teachers’ motivation to enable children to reach their full potential, and is a network led by young, change agent, teachers.

 At the heart of this mission is the Teachers CAN Manifesto, which unites young teachers around five core values, namely that teachers are able to:

-The network will be built on an evidence-based national public advocacy and communications campaign as well as a national fellowship for young teachers.
+The network is built on an evidence-based national public advocacy and a communications campaign as well as a national fellowship for young teachers.

 Pumeza Ngomela, singing with children at Jongikwezi School in Amajingqui, Eastern Cape.
 Pumeza leads the Public School Operating Partnerships (PSOPS) and Axium Education project in the area with a team of other dedicated facilitators.